miraniarya/FOCUS/README.md

 6. All ports except those listed in `Whitelisted_Ports.txt` are closed.
 7. The system runs continuously in the background, closing any unauthorized open ports.

-### Testing Scenario for Mini Hackathon

-1. Install all required modules listed in `Requirements.txt`.
-2. Upload a clear photo of the authorized person to the `auth` folder.
-This photo will be used for face recognition during whitelist management.
-3. Run `PortScanner.py` to identify all currently active ports.
-Add these ports to `Whitelisted_Ports.txt` to avoid network errors during testing.
-4. **Note on Whitelist Management**
-  - Currently, the `Whitelisted_Ports.txt` file can be directly accessed and edited.
-  - In future updates, this file will be encrypted and made inaccessible for direct edits.
-  - Once encrypted, use `Whitelist.py` to manage the whitelist securely.
-5. Run `PortOpener.py` to open a random port (e.g., a port not currently in use).
-This simulates an unauthorized port opened by a potential threat.
-Keep this process running.
-6. Run `main.py` and select "1.
-Port Master".
-The system will detect and close any unauthorized ports, including the port opened in step 4.